-The desire to memorialize the leaders and generals of the Civil war began as soon as the guns fell silent.
-As time passed and many of the major participants of the conflict died, monuments to their memory proliferated.
 After the death of Davis in 1889, groups and individuals throughout the South began plans to erect a fitting memorial to the Confederacy’s only president.

 Jefferson Finis Davis, the son of Samuel Emory and Jane Cook Davis, was born June 3, 1808 in Fairview, Christian (now Todd) County.
-Of Welsh descent, Samuel Davis had fought in the American Revolution.
+Of Welsh descent, Samuel Davis fought in the American Revolution.
 As a reward for his services in the war, he received a grant of land near Augusta, Georgia.
 As a small farmer he tilled his land with the assistance of a few slaves.
 Davis heard of excellent land that could be obtained in Kentucky and decided to move there.
 The Davis family moved to Kentucky in 1793.
 After staying briefly in Mercer County they moved to a 600-acre tract in Christian County where Samuel Davis built a four room log house complete with the first glass windows to be seen in the area.

 Davis resumed his education in Mississippi at Jefferson College and at the Academy of Wilkinson County.
-In 1821 at age thirteen, he returned to Kentucky to attend Transylvania University in Lexington.
+In 1822 at age fourteen, he returned to Kentucky to attend Transylvania University in Lexington.
 Transylvania had an excellent reputation as the best institution of higher learning west of the mountains.
 Davis passed his examinations for the senior class at Transylvania with honors.
-However, due to his father’s urging he accepted an appointment as a cadet at West Point.
+However, at his father’s urging he accepted an appointment as a cadet at West Point.
 On July 12, 1828, he graduated from West Point.
 He served in various posts in the army for four years.
 In 1832 he met Knox Taylor, daughter of Zachary Taylor.
 Davis resigned from the army and the couple married in 1835.
 The newlyweds moved to Natchez, Mississippi where he began a career as a planter.
 Within three months of their arrival, both he and his wife contracted malaria.
 On September 15, 1835, Knox Taylor Davis died of the disease at age 21.
 After a long convalescence, he recovered.
 Grief stricken over the death of his wife, he remained in seclusion for several years.

 In 1845 Davis married Varina Anne Howell.
-He retuned to politics and won election to Congress.
+He returned to politics and won election to Congress.
 In less than six months he left the House of Representatives to become a colonel of a Mississippi regiment in the Mexican War (1846-1848).
-Wounded in the foot, he retuned to Congress on crutches.
+Wounded in the foot, he returned to Congress on crutches.
 The governor of Mississippi appointed him to the United States Senate to finish the term of the recently deceased Senator Speight.
 Davis won a full term as Senator in 1850, only to resign six months later to run for governor of Mississippi.
 He lost by 999 votes.

-At a 1907 reunion in Glasgow, Ky. of the famous Confederate Orphans Brigade, former Confederate general Simon Bolivar Buckner proposed a plan for a Jefferson Davis monument to be erected at his birthplace in Fairview.
+At a 1907 reunion in Glasgow, Ky. of the Confederate Orphans Brigade, former Confederate General Simon Bolivar Buckner proposed a plan for a Jefferson Davis monument to be erected at his birthplace in Fairview.
 A group started the Jefferson Davis Home Association and raised money for the monument.
 By April 1909, the Association paid $7,052 for seven tracts of land containing twenty acres.
 Within the next eight years $150,000 had been accumulated for a suitable monument.
 In 1917 work began on the world’s tallest concrete obelisk.